tari-labs/tari-university/src/cryptography/bulletproofs-protocols/MainReport.md

 - Bulletproofs have many potential use cases or [applications](../bulletproofs-and-mimblewimble/MainReport.md#applications-for-bulletproofs), but are still under [development](../bulletproofs-and-mimblewimble/MainReport.md#current--past-efforts).
 A new confidential blockchain protocol like Tari should carefully consider expanded use of Bulletproofs to maximally leverage functionality of the code base.
 - Bulletproofs are not done yet, as illustrated in [Evolving Bulletproof Protocols](#evolving-bulletproof-protocols), and its further development and efficient implementation has a lot of traction in the community.
 - Bünz et al. [[1]] proposed that the switch commitment scheme defined by Ruffing et al. [[10]] can be used for Bulletproofs if doubts in the underlying cryptographic hardness (discrete log) assumption arise in future.
 The switch commitment scheme allows for a blockchain with proofs that are currently only computationally binding to later switch to a proof system that is perfectly binding and secure against quantum adversaries; this will weaken the perfectly hiding property as a drawback and slow down all proof calculations.
-In the Bünz et al. [[1]] proposal all Pedersen commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
+In the Bünz et al. [[1]] proposal all Pedersen Commitments will be replaced with ElGamal Commitments<sup>[def][egc~]</sup> to move from computationally binding to perfectly binding.
 They also gave further ideas about how the ElGamal commitments can possibly be enhanced to improve the hiding property to be statistical or perfect. (*See the Grin projects' implementation [here](../bulletproofs-and-mimblewimble/MainReport.md#wallet-reconstruction-and-switch-commitment---grin).*)
 - It is important that developers understand more about the fundamental underlying mathematics when implementing something like Bulletproofs, even if they just re-use libraries developed by someone else.

 ## References

-[[1]] Bulletproofs: Short Proofs for Confidential Transactions and More, Blockchain Protocol Analysis and Security Engineering 2018, Bünz B., Bootle J., Boneh D., Poelstra A., Wuille P. and Maxwell G., http://web.stanford.edu/~buenz/pubs/Bulletproofs.pdf, Date accessed: 2018-09-18.
+[[1]] Bulletproofs: Short Proofs for Confidential Transactions and More, Blockchain Protocol Analysis and Security Engineering 2018, Bünz B., Bootle J., Boneh D., Poelstra A., Wuille P. and Maxwell G., http://web.stanford.edu/~buenz/pubs/bulletproofs.pdf, Date accessed: 2018-09-18.

 [1]: http://web.stanford.edu/~buenz/pubs/bulletproofs.pdf
 "Bulletproofs: Short Proofs for Confidential Transactions